Digital Citizenship and Digital LearningMaree Caswell2022-07-08T13:41:37+12:00

-As we continue to work through introducing Google Apps for Education [GAFE] and, specifically at the moment, the use of Google Docs. in Opua School teaching and learning activities and, more specifically our use of Google Docs for the older children and Apple iPads for the younger children, we want to endeavour to keep our parent community as informed and involved as possible.
-As a result, as well as face to face consultation meetings and the offer to drop in and discuss anything related to Digital Learning with the principal, we will also add useful information, ideas and links to this page as we proceed.
-If you can think of anything we can add or come across something of use, please let us know and we’ll insert it here.
+As we continue to work through introducing Google Apps for Education [GAFE] and, specifically at the moment, the use of Google Docs in Opua School teaching and learning activities and, more specifically our use of Google Docs for the older children and Apple iPads for the younger children, we want to endeavour to keep our parent community as informed and involved as possible.
+As a result, as well as face to face consultation meetings and the offer to drop in and discuss anything related to Digital Learning with the principal, we will also add useful information, ideas and links to this page as we proceed and as it becomes available.

-What teaching will we be doing and what resources will we be using in school to support your children be good digital citizens?
+What resources will we be using in school to support your children to be good digital citizens?

 In Rooms 1 and 2, the children will be working through age appropriate modules to support their safety online.
 Some of these are called Hector’s World.